What you need to know about apprenticeship reform and the Apprenticeship Levy

 If you haven’t heard about the apprenticeship reform, don’t be alarmed.
-There is still time to act.
-From April 2017 the way the government funds apprenticeships in England will change for all employers.
+From April 2017 the way the government funds apprenticeships in England has changed for all employers.

 Who this guidance applies to – all employers

 This guidance is for all employers operating in the UK with staff working in England, whether they pay the Apprenticeship Levy or not.